brannondorsey/naive-hashcat/README.md

 git clone https://github.com/brannondorsey/naive-hashcat
 cd naive-hashcat

 # if you are on MacOS/OSX, run this.
-If on linux, skip...
+If on linux or windows, skip...
 ./build-hashcat-osx.sh

 # download the 134MB rockyou dictionary file